Ever how to interpret the condition, edition, and other terms included in the description of a book for sale? Here we’ll unravel the mystery.

 They’re often bound either in laminated paper covers featuring a design similar to that of the upcoming book, or in plain cardstock covers printed with publication details.

 Often the published book differs from the proof or ARC – corrections and revisions may be made.
-The example at left is an uncorrected proof; here’s another.
+The examples above are uncorrected proofs.

 A biographical sketch of an author, commonly found on the rear flap of a dustjacket, on the back cover, and in journals or anthologies, in a section in the back of the book.
 Bios often include details of the author’s life, and mentions of past publications and current projects.
 Sometimes an author photo is included.